internet4000/find/docs/development.md

 correct.

-The generation is done by the file `src/scripts/opensearch-xml.js`, which can be called with the command `npm run opensearch`.
+The generation is done by the file `src/scripts/opensearch-xml.js`, which can be called with the command `npm run opensearch`, (and is run for each new deploy in the CI/CD recipes).

-This should generate the correct `/opensearch.xml
+This should generate the correct `opensearch.xml`, from information that the scripts finds from the `package.json` file and `"i4k-find"` key.
+As reference, check the project's own.

 ## Open Search Suggestions API
 The objective with this "web-worker client-side API", is to allow Find